vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

   * `buildRedirectUrlAfter3ds1Auth` - deprecated in favor of `buildRedirectUrlAfterAuth`
   * `buildRedirectUrlAfterError` - `(err: Error) => string` - A method that tells the server where to redirect the user if error has been thrown inside `cardAuthAfterRedirect` controller.
   * `buildRedirectUrlAfter3ds1Error` - deprecated in favor of `buildRedirectUrlAfterError`
   * `buildRedirectUrlIfMalformedPrice` - `(err: Error) => string` - A method that tells the server where to redirect the user if the total price of the cart has changed during the 3DS1 Flow.
-In this case, you should rediect a user to the payment's view and ask to provide payment data once again (now price should be updated).
+In this case, you should redirect a user to the payment's view and ask to provide payment data once again with the updated price.

 ```ts
 type PaymentAndOrder = Payment & { order: Order }